...

 • Free coin-operated lockers from 9 am to 5:30 pm.

-• 100 yen is required to operate it, to be returned after use.
+• 100 yen is required to operate it.
+You will get your money back after the key is returned.

 • Free rental bicycle from 9:30 am to 5 pm from April to November.

-• Bicycles have to be rented out by 4 pm.
+• Bicycles must be rented by 4 pm.

 • A 1,000 yen deposit is required.